 The Cello Factory, London.

 Palazzo Mora, Strada Nova, 3659

-Ariela Wertheimer – a multidisciplinary artist: Ariela was born in Israel in 1957.
-Lives and works in Israel and has been drawing and photographing for the past 30 years.
+Ariela Wertheimer – is a multidisciplinary artist: Ariela was born in Israel in 1957.
+Lives and works in Israel.
+She is active in a variety of mediums: photography, painting, and video.
+Her

-Rambam Hospital, Haifa Ichilov Hospital, Tel Aviv The Yitzhak Rabin Center
+Rambam Hospital, Haifa.
+Ichilov Hospital, Tel Aviv.
+The Yitzhak Rabin Center, Tel Aviv.

 Leora Pina collection

 In my work I interpret life processes, fleeting thoughts, and vulnerabilities; I seek to mediate my weaknesses, difficulties, hesitations, struggles, and fears through photography, painting, video